lacygoill/vim9asm/README.md

 ---

-To disassemble a script-local function from the command-line, you need to provide the full name of the function, including its script ID.
-To do so, prepend its name with a `*` wildcard, append an opening parenthesis, then press Tab to make Vim complete the name:

-    :Disassemble *Funcname(
-    # press Tab
-    :Disassemble <SNR>123_Funcname(
-    # press Enter

----

 While the cursor is on a `<lambda>123` token inside a generated instruction, you can press `<C-]>` to get the instructions for that lambda.

 # Configuration